About the Office:

 - AVERT HIV and AIDS

-The locations on campus where a person can obtain a pregnancy test include: Student Health Services and the C Store, and the Union Exchange.
-Off-campus locations include: Store 24, CVS, Grand Union, Big Y, and Wal-Mart.
+The locations on campus where a person can obtain a pregnancy test include: Student Health Services and the Union Central Exchange C-Store.
+Off-campus locations include: Price Chopper, CVS, Big Y, and Wal-Mart.

 - Our office, as well as the Rainbow Center, offers free Rapid HIV/AIDS testing usually about 3-4 times per semester.
 For more information and an up-to-date schedule of testing for both locations, please click here.